IlNevioIl/FakeSchoolFile/README.md

 How to use:
 It should be self explainentory.
 You need Java installed to run the application.
-The fake file is on your desktop.
+The fake file gets created on your desktop.
 For now, only windows is supportet.

 If you have questions or suggestions feel free to ask/write me.